shabin5785/docker-learnings/Readme_3.md

 - currenty the load balancer is a stateless loadbalancer

 - stacks are an abstraction over services.
-Stacks accept compose files for services, networks and volumes and secrets.
+Stacks accept compose files for services, networks and volumes and secrets. stack will create all of the defined items, we can use exisitng items like networks usign external command in stack file.